amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 .. class:: abstract

    Writing is notoriously hard, even for the best writers, and it's not for lack of good advice — a tremendous amount of knowledge about the craft is strewn across usage guides, dictionaries, technical manuals, essays, pamphlets, websites, and the hearts and minds of great authors and editors.
-But much of this knowledge is trapped, waiting to be extracted and transformed..
+But much of this knowledge is trapped, waiting to be extracted and transformed.

    We built Proselint, a Python-based linter for prose.
 Proselint identifies violations of expert style and usage guidelines.
 Proselint is open-source software released under the BSD license and is compatible with Python 2 and 3.
 It runs as a command-line utility or editor plugin (e.g., for Sublime Text, Atom, Vim, Emacs) and outputs advice in standard formats, including JSON and standard linting format(``slf``).
 Proselint includes modules that address redundancy, jargon, illogic, clichés, unidiomatic vocabulary, sexism, misspelling, inconsistency, misuse of symbols, malapropisms, oxymorons, security gaffes, hedging, apologizing, and pretension.
 Furthermore, Proselint is extensible, enabling creation of domain-specific modules or implementation of house style guides.